sgkertsos/traffic-sign-classification/README.md

 ![image info](./images/app.png)

-Select a traffic sign image by clicking the **Browse** button or by just dragging the image on the gray area.
+Select a traffic sign image by clicking the **Browse files** button or by just dragging the image on the gray area.

 The traffic sign class index and description appear below the gray area.